Akhier/DijkstraAlgorithm-Java/src/doc/Point.md

 Also the compareTo will actual be the proper use of it.
 Anyway what this class needs is as follows.

+While building the tests I realized I could finally make the costs be Doubles.
+This way you can have the diagonal movement cost 1.2 instead of multiplying all costs by 10 to make it 12.
+Also it will be Doubles not doubles so it can be null and you can have negative numbers.
+This could be bad from a performance stand point.

 * An ID
 * X, Y, and Z
 * Count of total visited